mbolam/mmt/2-start.md

 ## Types of Metadata

-*Descriptive metadata* describes a resource for purposes such as discovery and identification.
+**Descriptive metadata** describes a resource for purposes such as discovery and identification.
 It can include elements such as title, abstract, author, and keywords.

 {% include figure.html img="Descriptive_Metadata.JPG" alt="Example of Descriptive Metadata" caption="Date, Title, and Content are all Descriptive Metadata" width="100%" %}

-*Structural metadata* indicates how compound objects are put together, for example, how pages are ordered to form chapters.
+**Structural metadata** indicates how compound objects are put together, for example, how pages are ordered to form chapters.

 {% include figure.html img="Structural_Metadata.JPG" alt="Example of Structural Metadata" caption="Structural Metadata is typically created so digital collections systems can manage and display the files properly." width="100%" %}

-*Administrative metadata* provides information to help manage a resource, such as when and how it was created, file type and other technical information, and who can access it.
+**Administrative metadata** is an umbrella term for the metadata that provides information to help manage a resource, such as when and how it was created, file type and other technical information, and who can access it.
- * Technical metadata - For decoding and rendering files
+ * **Technical metadata** - For decoding and rendering files
- * Preservation metadata - Long-term management of files
+ * **Preservation metadata** - Long-term management of files
- * Rights metadata - Intellectual property rights attached to content
+ * **Rights metadata** - Intellectual property rights attached to content

 {% include figure.html img="Technical_Metadata.JPG" alt="Example of Technical Metadata" caption="Technical Metadata is for decoding and rendering files so computers know how to interact with them." width="100%" %}